 New growth is often red.
 Flowers grow in clusters and are star like.
 Colors are white or pinkish white with pink stamens.
 The bloom time is late fall to early winter but Hobbit will only bloom under ideal conditions.

 To get your Hobbit plant to flower, it needs a period of cold before dormancy.
 You can mimic this by leaving the plant outdoors on an enclosed patio or porch for a few weeks.

 The shorter and cooler days will urge the plant to come into bloom.

 Hobbit Jade plant is fairly slow growing.
 It grows up to 3 feet (90 cm) tall and around 2 feet (60 cm) wide at maturity.
 The leaves an be up to 2 inches long.
 The plant is dormant in the winter months.

-Hobbit Jade will become leggy over time and pruning the plant will help to keep a better shape.
+Hobbit Jade will become leggy over time, which will mean it needs repotting.
+Pruning the plant will help to keep a better shape.
 It is a good idea to also prune in the spring, by cutting away some of the new growth.

 This will make the main stem stronger and keep the plant more compact.

 Like most succulents, fungal diseases caused from over-watering are something to be on the look out for.
 This could show itself with limp leaves that easily fall off.

 On the other hand, brown shriveled patches on the leaves are a sign of under-watering.

 Mealybugs, spider mites, and scale are insects that can be a problem.
 Mealy bugs show up as tiny white insects that have a cotton-like look to them.
 They will often show up around the primary flowering time.